Frequently asked questionsFind the answers to your questions here

-How long should my answers be to a statement within a unit?
+How long should my answers ?

 The short answer is ‘they must be long enough to answer what is being asked!
 Some might be quite short; for example, if you are asked about a ‘mission statement’ a quick ‘cut and paste’ is enough.

-Secondly, you don’t always have to write log answers, especially if a screen grab, and a few words of explanation serve the purpose.
+Secondly, you don’t always have to write log answers, especially if a screen grab, an image and a few words of explanation serve the purpose.
 If appropriate, you could also provide your answer in the form of a table, especially if you are being asked to ‘compare.’